 Missouri's Poet Laureate: William Trowbridge

-On April 13, 2012, Governor Jay Nixon announced the appointment of William Trowbridge of Lee's Summit as Missouri's third Poet Laureate.
-Trowbridge is a distinguished university professor emeritus at Northwest Missouri State University, and the author of more than 340 published or forthcoming poems.
-During his term, he is presenting and lecturing on poetry to school, community and civic groups throughout the state.
+William Trowbridge of Lee's Summit, Missouri's third Poet Laureate, is a distinguished university professor emeritus at Northwest Missouri State University, and the author of more than 340 published or forthcoming poems.
+During his term as Poet Laureate, he is presenting and lecturing on poetry to school, community and civic groups throughout the state.

 Professor Trowbridge has published eight collections of poems, including Ship of Fool in 2011, and his work has been reprinted in more than 30 anthologies and textbooks.
 He was co-editor of The Laurel Review from 1986 to 2000, and his poetry has earned several honors and awards.

 Trowbridge obtained his bachelor's degree in philosophy and his master's degree in English from the University of Missouri.
 He earned his doctorate in English from Vanderbilt University.
 Trowbridge was on the faculty of Northwest Missouri State University from 1971 to 1998.

 William Trowbridge succeeded David Clewell of Webster Groves, a professor of English at Webster University in St. Louis.
 Walter Bargen of Ashland was Missouri's first poet laureate after Governor Matt Blunt created the program by executive order in 2007.
 Governor Jay Nixon appointed Trowbridge as the state's third poet laureate in 2012.